From Presence to Practice: Centering and Grounding in Transformational Coaching

 But sometimes those words sound a little jargony and we don't remember exactly what our best ways of doing them are, both for coaching and for everyday life with ourselves and those we love.
 And what's the difference between the two words?

 It's about slowing down and feeling into what's going on inside.
 Even when it's turbulent, just recognizing, naming, and bringing some kindness goes a long way toward returning to calm connection with all the parts of myself.
+Even my restlessness, my doubts, my inner critics - they all belong.

 Grounding is more about noticing what's going on around, and making wise decisions as we move through the world.
 It's like having both feet solidly on the ground, taking a look around, and seeing what's real.
-It can feel like finding a sense of balance and solidity in connection with the outside world.

 Centering and grounding remind me a bit of walking the labyrinth, which as you probably know if you've been around Awaken for a while, is my favorite form of prayer.